isaiahscheel/Exercise-CurrencyConverter/README.md

 ## What We're Looking For

-- How efficient the implementation is.
+- How efficient is the implementation?
-- How is the implementation organized.
+- How is the implementation organized?
-- How well is the code tested.
+- How well is the code tested?
 - How accessible is the front end?

-##  Contact Us

-If you have any questions please feel free to ask us any questions at [PUT EMAIL HERE?].